ist356/assignment-08-jonahtafuri/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+This assignment was pretty straightforward since we were guided through it.
+It was valuable to learn the data preprocessing and the mapping steps.
+I could stand to practice on my own how to apply the mapping portion to streamlit, because I was walked through it I didn't have to figure it out on my own.
+We also did not get to the map dashboard part within class so if i integrate mapping into my project I definitely will need to review the material in this HW.